About Emma Weber

 I've stood on stages from Singapore to San Diego, delivering sessions that shift how people think about learning, performance, and change.

-As a repeat presenter at the Association of Talent Development Conference—where 10,000+ delegates gather annually—I've learned that the power isn't in what you say.
+As a repeat presenter at the Association of Talent Development (ATD) International Conference, I've learned that the power isn't in what you say.
 It's in what you make people feel brave enough to do next.

 Share.
 What possibility are you ready to speak out loud?